ellakoa/postcard-poem/content/posts/the-woodland-gate.md

   Hurry hurry spring flowers the trees won't wait.

-  Paled bluebells past their prime lingering, still fragrantly chime
+  Paled bluebells past their prime lingering, still fragrantly chime.

-  Ransoms stars, losing their shine going to seed its almost time
+  Ransoms stars, losing their shine going to seed its almost time.

   Most spring flowers are back to sleep
-  Safe in the woodland bed to keep
+  Safe in the woodland bed to keep.

   Hurry hurry spring flowers the trees won’t wait they're getting ready to fasten and drape